hds-lab/d3tutorial/public/tutorials/barchart.md

 var chart = svg.append('g')
   .attr('transform', 'translate(' + margins.left + ',' + margins.top + ')');

-//and before you start to define the scales...
+//this goes before you start to define the scales...
 ```

 This sets up the margin sizes and adds a new SVG `<g>` (grouping) element